BretFisher/docker-build-workflow/README.md

 A Reusable Workflow of the Docker GitHub Actions steps.
 Enhanced with learnings from production use.

-> ⚠️ **DO NOT call this workflow directly**, rather, use it as a template repo and fork it for your own reusable workflow.
+> ⚠️ **DO NOT call this workflow directly**, rather, use it as a template repository and fork it for your own reusable workflow.
 I might change this workflow at anytime, based on new GHA features or learnings, and your calling workflow might break. ⚠️

 ## Reasons to use this workflow